music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 and in
 catalogs, which contain descriptions of both types of material.

-{% include plainExample.html example="examples/header/header-sample020.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample020.xml" valid="true" %}
 Other alternative titles or subtitles may be encoded in additional title elements with values in the **@type** attribute that distinguish them from the chief title.
 Sample